 ^{} Locality preference may be used on a project basis where it is not based on political boundaries.

-Following their review, the Selection Committee shall select and rank the qualified consultant firms, as determined through the selection process, and present these to the Mayor along with necessary supporting documentation for final administrative approval.
+Following their review, the Selection Committee shall select and rank three (3) qualified consultant firms and present these to the Mayor along with necessary supporting documentation for final administrative approval.

 Negotiation Process